-2018 RBC Canadian Painting Competition now open
+2018 RBC Canadian Painting Competition is now closed.
+The next intake will open in 2019.

 - Started in 1999, national competition celebrates 20 years of Canadian talent and diversity